 However, the federal government has no jurisdiction over public intoxication (also known as drunk and disorderly) because Article One of the Constitution does not specifically grants Congress the power to legislate against public intoxication, including drunk driving.
 However, under the Tenth Amendment, state and local government can and do pass laws designed to protect the public, and that includes acts involving intoxication.
 As a result, state regulations on public intoxication vary widely from state to state.

-In Iowa, for example, Cedar Rapids criminal defense lawyers will be familiar with the Iowa Ann.
-Code § 123.46 that criminalizes being intoxicated or appear intoxicated in public.
+For example, criminal defense lawyers will be familiar with state codes that criminalizes being intoxicated or appear intoxicated in public.
 A person can be arrested for being drunk in public and causing trouble if he or she refuses to accept help, and will be charged with a misdemeanor.
 If summarily convicted, it could result in 30 days in jail and a $1,000 fine.
 However, if an intoxicated person commits other offense, or is a habitual offender, this is considered Aggravated Public Intoxication and may carry up to two years in prison.

 If you have been arrested for public intoxication, you should make the effort to get adequate representation.
 Consult with a competent criminal defense lawyer in your area to avoid the consequences of a conviction.read more